 Using a Travel Organizer Instead

-I came up with my own solution using a general electronics organizer.
+I came up with my own Nintendo Switch carrying case using a general electronics organizer.
 BAGSMART’s Double Layer Travel Organizer.

 It divides into an upper and lower section, each with different organization options.
 In the upper section I put my spare Joy-Cons and the cables.
 The lower section comes with velcro dividers you setup as needed.
 I setup a space for the dock, a Pro Controller or Joy-Con grip, and the AC adapter with another Joy-Con grip.
 Between the two sections is a pocket designed for a tablet.
 I put my four, single Joy-Con grips in there.